RoA-Adventure-Mode-Team/Rivals-of-Aether-Adventure-Mode/README.md

 A **Window** is a collection of GUI elements per the Window API (user_event2).
 You can define custom windows at the top using GUI elements, and you can define custom game frame and draw frame logic inside the respective functions.
 Windows and GUI Components have custom logic code as well as draw code that draws relative to the screen position.

 Most of a level's custom code will be within user_events - `user_event0`, `user_event1`, `user_event2`, `user_event3`, `user_event6` and `user_event10`.
 You may edit any of the base code however you'd like, however we do recommend keeping out of the base files unless you know exactly what you're doing.
 If you are unsure about making a modification feel free to message our team and we'll be able to help. :)

-## Lucid Dream Development Console & Cursor

-Outside of the actual operating structure is **Lucid Dream**, the development console & cursor system built in the Window API.
-It has a plethora of functions for creating, editing, and exporting articles.
-Open it with tilda (\`), type with the keyboard, enter is ?, backspace is \\.
-Currently, it defaults to strings for arguments but you can specify a few argument parameters to get the variable type needed.

-**r:'varname'** will get the resource of that specific name (similar format to resource_get("varname")).

-**d:'varname'** will force the string into a real number.
-WARNING - failiure to make varname into a real can crash the game!
-(This is a GameMaker 2 thing I can't fix it!)

-**v:'varname'** will get the value of the variable of the given name in the main stage object.

-Keep in mind you can **export** in-game adjustments using `export`.
-Double check the export and replace with the correct values/formatting if needed.

-Articles can be selected with left mouse, and moved around with right mouse.
-Selected articles can be acted upon via certain console commands.
-You can generally assume a non-global command will act in the selected articles' scope.

-For a full list of commands, type the `help` command.
-You can reference each of their functions bellow:

-### Lucid Dream Commands

 ### World & Coordinate Systems